webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 * Fill in the pages with information currently missing.

 ==Reorganization==
+First, we have to reorganize our current content.

+===Organization problems==-
+Most of the problems with the way the content is currently organized boil down to the use of "interstials" - either as unnecessary namespace delineations or artificial subtree designations.

 Consider the current state of the [[dom|DOM]] pages.
 Some follow the very plain, short, and predictable delineation that we consider optimum:
 * dom/<object>/<member>